The Scaliger (Sinking) Castle in Sirmione, Lake Garda, Italy

 Getting to Scaliger Castle

-Sirmione, Italy is one of the most popular destinations on Lake Garda located on the tip of the long Sirmio peninsula protruding from the southern shore of Lake Garda.
-With that being said, it is not difficult to get to Sirmione, but you do need to specific details.
+Scaliger Castle is located in Sirmione, Italy, one of the best towns on Lake Garda.
+Sirmione is one of the most popular destinations on Lake Garda because it is located on the tip of the long Sirmio peninsula protruding from the southern shore of Lake Garda.
+With that being said, it is not difficult to get to Sirmione, but you do need some specific details.

 If you are coming by car (which is recommended), you are not allowed to actually drive into the city unless you are staying at a hotel in the city.
 Tourists visiting for the day must park their car just outside the entrance to the town, where you will have to leave your car and walk across the long peninsula.
 You can find parking lots along the street of, Via XXV Aprile.
 The closer you get to the entrance of Sirmione, the harder it will be to find parking.
 Depending on where you find parking, the walk to the entrance of Scaliger Castle can be anywhere between a 10-30 minute walk.
 Though the walk is long, it is a beautiful walk along Lake Garda.